technomancy/atreus-firmware/readme.md

 ## Layouts in C

 Layouts in C are arrays of integers.
 For basic key presses, use the keycodes defined in `usb_keyboard.h`.
-For modified key presses, add 256 to the code listed there for ctrl, 512 for shift, 1024 for alt, and 2048 for super/gui.
+For modified key presses use the `CTRL()`, `SHIFT()`, `ALT()` and `GUI()` macros from atreus.c.
+These may be stacked for holding down multiple modifiers together.
 Layouts can also include references to functions to execute.
-Place a `void` function pointer in the `layout_functions` array and add 110 to the index of the function, and that keycode will cause the function to be invoked.
+Place a `void` function pointer in the `layout_functions` array and use the `FUNCTION()` macro providing the index of the function, and that keypress will cause the function to be invoked.

 The `layouts` pointer should be set to an array of layouts.
 Every scan through the keyboard matrix will set the current layout to the `current_layout_number`th element of the `layouts` array.
-To make a keybinding that changes the current layout, simply set this number.
+To make a keybinding that changes the current layout use the `LAYER()` macro.

 However, most functions will be called the final pass where each keypress is looked up in the currently active layout.
 That means if you have a function that changes the current layout, it needs to run sooner so it can affect regular keycode lookups.
-Keycodes between 200 and 255 will trigger functions that run on a separate pre-invoke pass before the rest of the keycodes are looked up, so this is how layer-changing functions should be defined.
+The `PRE_FUNCTION()` macro will trigger functions that run on a separate pre-invoke pass before the rest of the keycodes are looked up, so this is how layer-changing functions should be defined.